What is Standard Life Medicare Supplement Plan D?

-Plan D is the midpoint between the least and most comprehensive Medicare plans.
-With this policy, Standard Life covers many of the out-of-pocket costs that come with Original Medicare, but does not cover the Part B deductible or Part B excess charges.
+Plan D is the midpoint between the least and most comprehensive Medicare Supplements.
+With this policy, Standard Life covers many of the out-of-pocket costs associated with Original Medicare, but does not cover your Part B deductible or Part B excess charges.

 NOTE: Medicare Supplement Plan D is not the same as Medicare Part D. This is medical insurance that supplements your Medicare Part A and Part B coverage.
 Medicare Part D is prescription drug coverage.

 - Standard Life Medicare Supplement Insurance Review (Arizona)

 - Best Medicare Supplement Plans in Arizona if You're Turning 65